burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Motivation

-The C/C++ programming language represents a pretty thin abstraction over the underlying hardware.
-The software level below C/C++ is Assembly Language for your computing device.
+Both C and C++ programming language represents a pretty thin abstraction over the underlying hardware.
+The software level below C and C++ is Assembly Language for your computing device.
 Why computing is critical is excellently motivated by Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/) from MIT, in his undergraduate course about [Algorithms and Data structures](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/).
 In the first lecture.
 Prof. Charles E. Leiserson in 2005 ( [MIT Introduction to Algorithms 2005, Lecture 1](https://youtu.be/JPyuH4qXLZ0?list=PLJoUgeodwOzMqSSlI_Iy-RvCOrPNXNsku&t=1147) ) highlighted that there are a lot of things that are more important than performance: Modularity; Correctness; Maintainability; Functionality; Robustness; User Friendliness; Programmer time; Simplicity; Extensibility; Reliability; Security; Scalability; etc.

 The **Performance** is the goal in case of having real-time requirements for the software.
 If the software is not fast enough - it's just not a choice to use or buy in such circumstances.